 The International Home Care Nurses Organization (IHCNO) seeks to advance home care nursing around the world by providing a platform where nurses can support and learn from one another.
 We define “home care nurses” as nurses who provide care to patients in their homes.
 Home care nursing’s patients include those with acute or chronic health problems, no matter how young or old.
 Patients include those receiving hospital-at-home, skilled, private duty and palliative services, and many other types of care provided in the patient’s home.
 We recognize that home care nursing is a specialized area of nursing practice and we seek to support nurses in home healthcare clinical practice, education and research.

 We are a dynamic and committed network of home care nurses.
-There are no membership dues to join us.
 We do not share your name or personal contact information with any other organization.
 Joining means receiving our email updates and participating in our network as desired.Learn More